 Why is Alcohol Seller-Server safety training necessary?

 Many states require an alcohol safety server training or certification (bartending license) to sell or serve alcohol in their state.
-Bartending seller-server training is necessary because most employers require proper alcohol knowledge and the skills to help them serve alcohol responsibly and fulfill the legal requirements of alcohol service.
+Bartending alcohol seller-server training is necessary because most employers require proper alcohol knowledge and the skills to help them serve alcohol responsibly and fulfill the legal requirements of alcohol service.

 - Mandatory - States that require at least some alcohol servers/sellers, managers, and/or licensees to attend training.

 The States that have established voluntary programs usually, but not always, provide incentives for retailers to participate in Beverage Service Training, but do not impose penalties for those who decline involvement.
 Incentives vary by State and include:

 - (1) a defense in dram shop liability lawsuits (cases in which a third party sues the retailer for damages resulting from the retailer providing alcohol to a minor or intoxicated person);

 - (2) discounts in dram shop liability insurance;